 Less than half of Willamette Pass’s 555 skiable acres have groomed runs.
 “That means lots of fresh powder on intermediate and advanced runs.
 The Eagle Peak Accelerator is a six-person chair lift that whisks you to the summit in three-and-a-half minutes.
 Beginners should start with Duck Soup on the South Face of Eagle Peak.
 The best intermediate run is Kaleidoscope to Perseverance, a whopping 2.1-mile moderate roller coaster ride down a wide, sweeping groomed slope.
 Eagle Peak has four great advanced runs – RTS (short and steep accessed by the Summit Chair), High Lead, and Good Time Charlie which are about twice as long as RTS with thigh-burning mogul fields.”

 HooDoo is a popular family resort in the town of Sisters.
 There are runs for varying abilities, an even distribution of trails for skiers and snowboarders, and more than 15-kilometers of cross-country trails.
-Besides ski slopes HooDoo has the Autobahn Tube Area – a snow tubing attraction with 20 tube trails.
+Besides ski slopes HooDoo has an Autobahn Tube Area – a snow tubing attraction with 20 tube trails.

 I missed the first part of the 2011 – 2012 ski season but am looking forward to some fabulous spring skiing between now and April!